 Become a volunteer Digital Champion

-Digital Champion volunteers support people to get online and use the internet and enjoy all the benefits that having digital skills can bring.
+Digital Champion volunteers support people to get online, use the internet, and enjoy all the benefits of digital skills.
 Digital Champions might support family, friends, colleagues or people in the community.
+Being a Digital Champion means helping people, so is very rewarding.
+Scroll down to learn about some of their experiences.

 What skills do you need?